Jennifer Lopez Seemingly Confirms She Dated Drake As A Publicity Stunt

 “If Jennifer and Drake were really dating, they’d be way more private about it,” continued the source at the time, suggesting that Lopez and the rapper wanted fans to talk about their supposed relationship.

 “I can’t wait for that Drake and JLo song.
 It better be good after the publicity stunt they tried to pull on us.
-Smh,” Twitter user @ELBoriDomi tweeted last month of the alleged dating publicity stunt, while @Segolo hit back at Jennifer and Drake in February, “We know it was just a publicity stunt to promote your future work together: People aren’t morons!!”
+Smh,” Twitter user @ELBoriDomi tweeted last month of the alleged dating publicity stunt, while @Segolo hit back at Jennifer and Drake in February, writing, “We know it was just a publicity stunt to promote your future work together: People aren’t morons!!”

-Jennifer was previously accused of dating for publicity back in 2015 after TMZ alleged that JLo never actually broke up with then boyfriend Casper Smart, despite claiming she was single as relationship rumors with her The Boy Next Door co-star Ryan Guzman hit the headlines.
+Jennifer was previously accused of dating for publicity back in 2015 after TMZ alleged that JLo never actually broke up with then boyfriend Casper Smart, despite claiming she was single as relationship rumors with her Boy Next Door co-star Ryan Guzman hit the headlines.

 The site alleged at the time that Lopez and Smart never actually split while accusing Jennifer of allegedly faking the breakup because she “felt creating a buzz that she was hooking up with co-star Ryan Guzman would help sell tickets.”